 Square accepts Apple Pay, Samsung Pay, and Google Pay (formerly Android Pay) eWallet payments as a built-in feature of its payment processing service.
 To accept eWallet payments with Square, sellers just need a $49 contactless reader.
 We’ll show you how to get one, connect it to Square, and accept eWallet payments in five easy steps.

 Setting up a free Square account to accept eWallet payments takes just minutes and is completely risk-free — there are no setup, monthly, or cancellation fees.
-All you pay is a low, flat-rate 2.75 percent fee each time you process a credit card, debit card, or eWallet payment.
+All you pay is a low, flat-rate 2.6% + 10 cents per transaction fee each time you process a credit card, debit card, or eWallet payment.
 Sign up today for Square’s industry-leading point-of-sale (POS) software to record cash and check sales, manage inventory, customers, staff, and more — all for free.

 How eWallet Payments Work

 eWallets, such as Apple Pay, Samsung Pay, and Google Pay, are digital payment platforms that let shoppers securely store their credit card data in the cloud and complete purchases via an app on their smartphone, smartwatch, or tablet. eWallets—also called mobile wallets—are free for consumers to use and there are no added processing fees for sellers accepting eWallet payments.
-Payment services charge the same processing fee for eWallet payments as they do standard credit and debit cards—like Square’s low, flat rate 2.75 percent fee.
+Payment services charge the same processing fee for eWallet payments as they do standard credit and debit cards—like Square’s low, flat rate 2.6% + 10 cents per transaction fee.

 Sellers accept eWallet payments with a special “contactless” card reader that uses near-field communication (NFC) technology to communicate with the eWallet app— like the Square contactless reader below.
 During checkout, the customer simply activates their payment app then hovers their mobile device over the reader.
 The reader securely captures and transmits payment data, and the charge is approved (or declined) within seconds to complete the sale.